turingfan/Modref2024-Patience/schedule/README.md

 The [data](./data) directory must contain csv files with data for each solver.

 Requirements for these files can be found [here](./data/README.md).

+## Model explanation

+A detailed explanation of the scheduling constraint model (used for generating the optimal constraint-based schedule of solvers) is available in `./docs/constraint_explination.md`